-- Be available to supervise the internal exclusion as per the 'on-call' rota.
-Should there be any unavoidable circumstances where a senior leader can't attend e.g. interviewing, PEP meeting, safeguarding/child protection emergency then other senior leaders should prioritise covering. - Supervise the internal exclusion and ensure the atmosphere in the room is quiet and studious at all times. - Attempt to support students with any academic queries about the online work if they can. - Ensure that all prior agreed SEND and medical needs are met.
+- Be available to support the Launchpad Manager in managing internal exclusions as per the 'on-call' rota.. - Support the Launchpad Manager in ensuring that the atmosphere in the room is quiet and studious at all times. - Ensure that all prior agreed SEND and medical needs are met.